Antonio Hayes: Paid family leave

 During the 2020 legislative session, Hayes introduced the "Time to Care Act", a bill that would provide Maryland workers with up to 12 weeks of paid family leave.
 The bill was reintroduced in 2021 and 2022, during which it passed and became law after the General Assembly voted to override Governor Larry Hogan's veto.

 Statewide politics

 In September 2021, Hayes endorsed author Wes Moore for Governor of Maryland in the 2022 Maryland gubernatorial election.

+Personal life

+Hayes is a congregant at the Empowerment Temple African Methodist Episcopal Church in Baltimore.